aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/07-set-up-team-dev-env-access-control.md

 ## 1. Apply Service Control Policies (SCPs)

-Using AWS Organizations, create several Service Control Policies (SCPs) that will initially be applied to the `development-standard` OU.
+Using AWS Organizations, create several Service Control Policies (SCPs) that will initially be applied to the `workloads-dev` OU.
 Combined, these SCPs will disallow any user from creating and modifying foundation VPC networking resources in standard team development AWS accounts.

-Since you'll likely want your Cloud Foundation team members to be able to develop and test changes to foundation VPC resources in their team development AWS accounts, it's recommended that you don't want to apply the SCPs to the `development-foundation` OU.
+Since you'll likely want your Cloud Foundation team members to be able to develop and test changes to foundation VPC resources in their team development AWS accounts, it's recommended that you don't want to apply the SCPs to the `infrastructure-dev` OU.

 {{% notice tip %}}
 **Service Control Policies (SCPs):** If you'd like to learn more about SCPs, see [Managing AWS Organizations policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies.html).